 Style: Lager – Pale

-Let’s look at what exactly a Pale Lager is, briefly.
-As I noted in an earlier review, Dark Lagers were prevalent and popular in Germany for many, many years before the lighter-in-color lagers came along, beers like Helles Lagers and Pilsners, which are part of the group of Pale Lagers.
-Essentially, a Pale Lager can be considered an “almost Pilsner.”
+As I noted in my review of Twin Lights Lager, essentially, a Pale Lager can be considered an “almost Pilsner.”
 Or another thought is All Pilsners are Pale Lagers but not all Pale Lagers are Pilsners.